NoxHarmonium/flexicamera/README.md

 Architecture
 ------------
-Input messages are generated every update which are sent to the camera Controllers.
-The controllers process the input and then optinally return modifiers.
+Input messages are generated every update which are sent to the camera controllers.
+The controllers process the input and then optionally return modifiers.
 The modifiers are applied to the camera transform one after then other in a pipeline.
 The controllers perform processing independant of each other and therefore can be run in parallel.
 If there dependencies that can't be avoided, multiple passes can be used.